Bryan Resendiz Drum Teacher

 Bryan Resendiz is a Music Director at the Highwood school.
 He teaches drums and manages the ensemble rehearsals.
 His path through the world of rock n' roll began when he got his first drum set in the 3rd grade.
 Bryan's musical inspiration came initially from his older sister's record collection.
 Throughout his teens, Bryan performed live in bands and in studio settings.
 In the summer of 1995 as a part of the Hello Dave Band, Bryan played in venues from San Francisco and New York to Key West.
 Between 2002 and 2005, Bryan played rock 'n' roll in the Pacific Islands, Asia, Europe, Africa and across the Middle East, culminating in an intense tour across Iraq.
 Bryan recorded a full-length album for Hello Dave, "Perfect Day," in 2003.
 Bryan left the Hello Dave band in 2005 in order to focus on freelance music projects and a successful teaching practice at Kevin Connelley Drum Instruction in Skokie.
 Bryan continues to maintain a busy gigging schedule with a number of Chicago bands.

-Scott Balmoos Guitar Teacher, Singing Teacher
+Scott Balmoos Guitar Teacher, Bass Guitar Teacher, Vocal Instructor

 Anna Marlow Singing Teacher, piano Teacher